Machine Perception: Unveiling the Senses of Intelligent Machines

 Computer Vision

-Computer vision is a cornerstone of visual perception in machine perception.
+Computer vision is a cornerstone of visual perception in machine learning and artificial intelligence.
 It involves using algorithms and models to analyze and interpret visual data, such as images and videos.
 Object recognition, image segmentation, and facial recognition are examples of tasks within computer vision that contribute to machine perception.

 Speech and Audio Processing